-Type 2 Force Review: When a force responding supervisor who is notified of level 2 reportable force or level 3 reportable force by a member responds to the scene, investigates the force incident, and documents their findings.
+Supervisor Type 2 Force Review: Supervisor Force Reviews (SFRs) are Wwhen the a force responding supervisor who was is notified of a level 2 reportable force or level 3 use of reportable force by an employeea member responds to the scene, investigates the force incident, and documents their findings.
 Type 2 Force Reviews are required for level 2 reportable force and level 3 reportable force.
 Supervisors have discretion to complete either Type 1 or Type 2 Force Reviews for level 1 reportable force.